 It depends on why you are asking this question.
-Technically, it is true.
+Technically, it is true that a step-parent doesn’t have to modify their estate plan to include stepchildren.
 There is no legal requirement that a stepparent has to include a stepchild in his or her estate.
 However, if you are asking whether an estate plan needs to be modified if your spouse wants to include stepchildren in the estate then the answer is likely yes.

 There are very limited circumstances when a stepchild will have the right to inherit property without being provided for specifically in a stepparent’s estate plan.
 A stepchild could inherit from a stepparent without being provided for in an estate plan only if there is clear and convincing evidence that the stepparent would have adopted the stepchild if there had not been a legal impediment to adoption.
 This theory is known as “equitable adoption.”